QBI-Software/OPEXUploader/README.md

 # OPEXUploader
-Data upload to XNAT modules for OPEX project
+A user's guide for data upload to XNAT modules for the OPEX project.

 ## Quick Guide for Data Uploads